bartkleinreesink/requirements/README.md

     new Requirement\WordPressPlugin('woocommerce/woocommerce.php', '8.3.1'),
 ];

-// Pass boolean to constructor to throw exceptions when requirements are not met
+// Pass false to the constructor to disable exception throwing, leave empty to enable.
 $validator = new Requirements\Validator(false);
 $validator->addRequirements($requirements);

 if (!$validator->valid()) {
-    // Throw error
+    // Your application does not meet the requirements.
 }

-// Or

-if (!$validator()) {
+// Alternatively, you can invoke the validator as a function. if (!$validator()) {
-    // Throw error
+    // Your application does not meet the requirements.
 }

 App::run();